What scares you most about running for office? For many individuals, the thought of running for office can be both exciting and daunting.

 If a few people on your campaign email list don’t like your messages and report you as a spammer, it could ruin your chances for future messages to get through to anyone.
 Email service providers are quick to suspend accounts that are suspected of spamming.

-Keep your lists clean.
-Best practices for email include using double-opt-in for your email lists, watching your subject lines, removing bounced and unsubscribed addresses, and limiting the number of links in your messages.
+Tip: Clean up your email lists regularly.
+Best practices include using double opt-in for new subscribers, and monitoring engagement metrics like open and click-through rates, and limiting the number of links in your messages.

 Even when it’s over, it’s not over